Cherol08/Cherol08/README.md

 💬 You're welcome to ask me about anything regarding my projects or programming.

-📫 If you want to connect, feel free to follow my [twitter](https://twitter.com/CodeGhoul08).
+📫 If you want to connect, feel free to follow my [twitter](https://twitter.com/CodeGhoul08), or check out my [Linkedin](https://www.linkedin.com/in/cherol-phoshoko-429aa421a/) profile.

 😄 Pronouns: She/Her